comp-physics/rbfins/readme.md

 ### Detailed Description

-This MATLAB code implements a mesh-free method to solve the incompressible Navier-Stokes equations for flow around a cylinder using Polyharmonic Spline Radial Basis Functions (PHS-RBF).
+This MATLAB code implements a mesh-free method to solve the incompressible Navier-Stokes equations for flow around obstacles using Polyharmonic Spline Radial Basis Functions (PHS-RBF).
 The approach uses a staggered grid formulation and a fractional step method for time integration.

+**Supported Geometries**:
+- **Cylinder**: Circular obstacles (original implementation)
+- **Ellipse**: Elliptical obstacles with customizable semi-major and semi-minor axes
+- **Rectangle**: Rectangular obstacles with customizable width, height, and center position

 ### How to Run the Code